SICP

 ; the big difference here is that false

-is returned when the value cannot be projected (there’s also an explict check for pairs, to avoid projecting ‘ordinary’ Scheme numbers).
-Each type then has its own project method in the table, and we are using the ‘rationalized’ real values so that the types raise and lower on the same steps.
+is returned when the value cannot be projected (there’s also an explict check for pairs, intended to find tagged types and avoid projecting ‘ordinary’ Scheme numbers).
+Each type then has its own project method stored in the table.
+We are also using ‘rationalizable’ Real values, so the types will raise and lower by the same steps.

 That is only part of the simplification process.
 Generic drop